Skip to content

 - <step>

-If cron is omitted, the scenario only runs when explicitly pushed (from another scenario via push_scenario, or manually from the debug runner).
+If cron is omitted, the scenario only runs when explicitly pushed (from an overlay rule, another scenario via push_scenario, or manually from the debug runner).
 If node is omitted, the bot assumes you’re already on the right screen.

 - match: button.claim